Zinc: A micronutrient that matters

-YaraVita™ Procote™ Zn is an oil-based micronutrient product that is applied to and coats granular fertilizer.
-It is very plant safe, equipment safe and reduces dust.
-Using Procote will get zinc applied right at seeding and makes it available at the root zone.
-Another option to get zinc to your plants at seeding is to use MicroEssentials® SZ™, an all-in-one nutritionally balanced granule that combines nitrogen, phosphorous, sulfur and zinc.
+YaraVita™ Procote™ Zn is an oil-based micronutrient product that is coated onto granular fertilizer.
+It is very plant safe, equipment safe, and helps to reduce dust.
+Using Procote will ensure Zinc is available early in the season and is easy for the plants to access.
+Another option to get zinc to your plants at seeding is to use MicroEssentials® SZ™, an all-in-one nutritionally balanced granule that also contains nitrogen, phosphorous, sulfur and zinc.

-Further into the season, you can choose from a range of foliar products that can be mixed in the spray tank.
-YaraVita products such as Flex™, Zintrac™, or Glytrel ZnP™ are excellent in-crop options.
-These products have been developed with wettable agents, spreading agents and sticking agents to increase plant safety and uptake.
+Further into the season, you can choose from a range of foliar products that can be mixed in the spray tank such as YaraVita Flex™.
+This product is very tank mixable, contains a good amount of nutrients, and has a very reliable formulation that guarantees plant safety and uptake.

 If you have any questions regarding how micronutrients could impact your crop, or about these products, contact your nearest Cargill retailer.

-YaraVita, Procote, Flex, Zintrac, and Glytrel ZnP are trademarks of Yara Canada, Inc.
+YaraVita, Procote, and Flex are trademarks of Yara Canada, Inc.